2023 HR Compliance Calendar [Free Download]

 No key compliance due in the month of August.

-Sept.
-15 – Begin Annual Healthcare Coverage Review.
-If your healthcare coverage plan is set for a Jan.
-1 renewal date, begin the process of reviewing your current coverage and speak with your healthcare provider to plan for the next year.
+September 15 – Begin Annual Healthcare Coverage Review.
+If your healthcare coverage plan is set for a Jan.1 renewal date, begin the process of reviewing your current coverage and speak with your healthcare provider to plan for the next year.
 If your annual plan falls under a different month, set your calendar reminder for three months prior.